ApoorvaKa/VR-Project/README.md

 ### Instructions
-Open the Hot Air Balloon Sim Folder as a project in Unity and build to mobile device.
+Open the Hot Air Balloon Sim folder as a project in Unity and build to mobile device.